USB charging port

 Clinical studies involve real consumers – often hundreds in one study alone.
 These consumers are monitored over a set period of time whilst using our products, and we collect readings for certain chemicals in urine, blood, saliva and breath samples.
 These readings can then be compared to the readings for consumers in the study who smoke traditional cigarettes.

 A number of short-term studies revealed that glo can deliver nicotine efficiently to the consumer.
 We have also seen that switching completely from smoking to glo can significantly reduce a person’s exposure to certain harmful chemicals.
-Our 12-month glo study is underway, with results expected in 2020.
 We are investigating what impact switching from cigarettes to glo in a real-world setting will have on markers of smoking-related disease development.
+Find out more about our year-long clinical study here.

 Effectively delivering nicotine could make glo a viable alternative to a cigarette.
 Reducing exposure to harmful chemicals when smokers switch to glo does not necessarily mean this product is less harmful than other tobacco products, but may be an indicator of reduced risk potential.